microsoft/chat-copilot/webapi/README.md

 2. In Solution Explorer, right-click on `CopilotChatWebApi` and select `Set as Startup Project`.
 3. Start debugging by pressing `F5` or selecting the menu item `Debug`->`Start Debugging`.

-4. **(Optional)** To enable support for uploading image file formats such as png, jpg and tiff, there are two options for `SemanticMemory:ImageOcrType` section of `./appsettings.json`, the Tesseract open source library and Azure Form Recognizer.
+4. **(Optional)** To enable support for uploading image file formats such as png, jpg and tiff, there are two options for `KernelMemory:ImageOcrType` section of `./appsettings.json`, the Tesseract open source library and Azure Form Recognizer.
    - **Tesseract** we have included the [Tesseract](https://www.nuget.org/packages/Tesseract) nuget package.
-     - You will need to obtain one or more [tessdata language data files](https://github.com/tesseract-ocr/tessdata) such as `eng.traineddata` and add them to your `./data` directory or the location specified in the `SemanticMemory:Services:Tesseract:FilePath` location in `./appsettings.json`.
+     - You will need to obtain one or more [tessdata language data files](https://github.com/tesseract-ocr/tessdata) such as `eng.traineddata` and add them to your `./data` directory or the location specified in the `KernelMemory:Services:Tesseract:FilePath` location in `./appsettings.json`.
      - Set the `Copy to Output Directory` value to `Copy if newer`.
    - **Azure AI Doc Intel** we have included the [Azure.AI.FormRecognizer](https://www.nuget.org/packages/Azure.AI.FormRecognizer) nuget package.
-     - You will need to obtain an [Azure AI Doc Intel](https://azure.microsoft.com/en-us/products/ai-services/ai-document-intelligence) resource and add the `SemanticMemory:Services:AzureAIDocIntel:Endpoint` and `SemanticMemory:Services:AzureAIDocIntel:Key` values to the `./appsettings.json` file.
+     - You will need to obtain an [Azure AI Doc Intel](https://azure.microsoft.com/en-us/products/ai-services/ai-document-intelligence) resource and add the `KernelMemory:Services:AzureAIDocIntel:Endpoint` and `KernelMemory:Services:AzureAIDocIntel:Key` values to the `./appsettings.json` file.

 ## Running [Memory Service](https://github.com/microsoft/kernel-memory)